War on terror: Trans-Sahara (Northern Africa)

-Operation Enduring Freedom – Trans Sahara (OEF-TS), now Operation Juniper Shield, is the name of the military operation conducted by the U.S. and partner nations in the Sahara/Sahel region of Africa, consisting of counter-terrorism efforts and policing of arms and drug trafficking across central Africa.
+Operation Enduring Freedom – Trans Sahara (OEF-TS), now Operation Juniper Shield, is the name of the military operation conducted by the US and partner nations in the Sahara/Sahel region of Africa, consisting of counter-terrorism efforts and policing of arms and drug trafficking across central Africa.

 The conflict in northern Mali began in January 2012 with radical Islamists (affiliated to al-Qaeda) advancing into northern Mali.
-The Malian government had a hard time maintaining full control over their country.
-The fledgling government requested support from the international community on combating the Islamic militants.
-In January 2013, France intervened on behalf of the Malian government's request and deployed troops into the region.
+The Malian government had difficulty maintaining full control over the country.
+The fledgling government requested support from the international community in combating the Islamic militants.
+In January 2013, France intervened at the request of the Malian government and deployed troops to the region.
 They launched Operation Serval on 11 January 2013, with the hopes of dislodging the al-Qaeda affiliated groups from northern Mali.